Marriott Vacations Worldwide Corporation (VAC): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-As a spin-off, VAC didn't have traditional founders but was initially led by executives transitioning from Marriott International's timeshare division.
-Stephen P. Weisz served as the first President and CEO of the independent company.
+As a spin-off, the company didn't have traditional founders in the startup sense.
+Instead, it was led by executives who transitioned from the parent company's timeshare division.
+The first President and CEO of the independent company was Stephen P. Weisz.

 Initial capital/funding